Thomasin500/shopping-cart/README.md

 Video overview of the project can be found here: TODO

 Features:
--Ability to shop a variety of items for sale and add them to a shopping cart -Persistent data through an included mySQL database -Ability to edit/change quantities of shopping cart items and remove them entirely if desired
+- Ability to shop a variety of items for sale and add them to a shopping cart
+- Persistent data through an included mySQL database
+- Ability to edit/change quantities of shopping cart items and remove them entirely if desired

 ## Instructions for Use
 TODO